cnzeki/face-datasets/LFW/README.md

     return model_func(do_mirror)
 ```
 Run your test with:
-`python run_verify.py yours
+	python run_verify.py yours

 By default verification will be done with `cosine` distance measure, to test with `L2` distance, run with
-`python run_verify.py yours L2`
+	python run_verify.py yours L2

-Add to save testing time , the horizontal flip feature is not used, if you want to use it ,run with
+And to save testing time , the horizontal flip feature is not used, if you want to use it ,run with
-`python run_verify.py yours L2 1`
+	python run_verify.py yours L2 1

 ### 3. Test other models.
 First follow the github link to each project and download the `caffe` version of the model.
 Extract files to the corresponding directory  under `models`.